VirgilSecurity/chat-back4app-android/README.md

 ## HIPAA compliance:

 End-to-End Encryption is a way to meet the technical requirements for HIPAA.
-If you need more details, sign up for a free [Virgil account][_virgil], join our Slack community and ping us there: we’re happy to discuss your own privacy circumstances and help you understand what’s required to meet the technical HIPAA requirements.
+If you need more details, sign up for a free [Virgil account][_virgil_account], join our Slack community and ping us there: we’re happy to discuss your own privacy circumstances and help you understand what’s required to meet the technical HIPAA requirements.